Jai Rodriguez: Personal life

 Rodriguez is of Puerto Rican and Italian descent, He performed with gospel choirs from the age of eleven, and studied musical theater at the Boces Cultural Art Center in Syosset, New York (now called Long Island High School for the Arts).
-He also attended Smithtown Christian School and Smithtown High School (now Smithtown West) where he performed in various plays.
+He also attended Smithtown Christian School and Smithtown High School (now Smithtown West), where he performed in various plays.
+He is openly gay.

 Career

 Acting

 Rodriguez is a stage actor and singer best known for his roles in the Toronto cast of Broadway stage musical Rent, as Angel, and the Off-Broadway musical Zanna, Don't!, as Zanna.
-He has also acted in several plays, including Spinning into Butter at the Lincoln Center.
-In 2005, he created and performed his own one night stage show, "Jai Rodriguez: xPosed." xPosed told the story of Rodriguez's life and struggle to come out to his religious family, and of his career on stage and in Queer Eye.
+He has acted in several plays, including Spinning into Butter at the Lincoln Center.
+In 2005, he created and performed his stage show Jai Rodriguez: xPosed. xPosed told the story of Rodriguez's life and struggle to come out to his religious family as well as his career on stage and in Queer Eye.
 His Queer Eye co-stars Ted Allen and Carson Kressley appeared as themselves.

 In November 1993, at age 14, Rodriguez appeared in one episode of the daytime drama All My Children.
-In August 2005, he made a two-day guest appearance on the ABC daytime drama One Life to Live.
+In August 2005, he made a two-day guest appearance on the daytime drama One Life to Live.

 In November 2005, while Queer Eye was on filming hiatus, he joined the cast of The Producers on Broadway for three months, playing the role of Carmen Ghia.
 He played a different role, that of Sabu, in the 2005 Producers movie.

-In August 2007, Rodriguez filmed a guest starring role in drama series Nip/Tuck, playing the character of Chaz Darling.
+In August 2007, Rodriguez filmed a guest-starring role in drama series Nip/Tuck, playing the character of Chaz Darling.
 The episode (also titled "Chaz Darling") aired in November 2007.

 In March 2010, Rodriguez appeared as a newscaster in the music video for "Telephone", with Lady Gaga and Beyoncé.

 In February 2011, Rodriguez appeared in an episode of the ABC series Detroit 1-8-7 titled "Legacy; Drag City", playing a drag queen.

 In March 2011, Rodriguez made an appearance in an episode of NBC's Harry's Law, titled "Send in the Clowns", as a transgender woman fired after an affair with a club owner was exposed.

-In November 2011, Rodriguez appeared in an episode of How I Met Your Mother called "The Rebound Girl", playing the husband of Barney Stinson's brother.
+In November 2011, Rodriguez appeared in an episode of How I Met Your Mother titled "The Rebound Girl", playing the husband of Barney Stinson's brother.
 He appeared again in March 2014 in the episode "Gary Blauman".